Damel91/Inverted-Pendulum/README.md

 Self balancing robot based on ESP8266

-If you want to contact me:
+If you want to contact me, my mail is:

-My e-mail: mele-davide@virgilio.it
+mele-davide@virgilio.it